Beauty is the only thing that time cannot harm.

 And so it began...

-On October 15, The Lighthouse cinema in Smithfield screened the amazing Technicolor version of the 1952 movie The Importance of Being Earnest, and on Monday October 16, The Stella in Rathmines screened the 1945 film-noir version of The Picture of Dorian Gray.
+On October 15, The Lighthouse cinema in Smithfield screened the amazing Technicolor version of the 1952 movie The Importance of Being Earnest, and on Monday October 16, the Stella Cinema in Rathmines screened the 1945 film-noir version of The Picture of Dorian Gray.

 On Oscar's birthday, October 16, Oscariana invited Wilde fans from across the globe to gather for Speranza’s Salon.
 The online cinematic event, featured musical and poetic performances streamed from the Wilde House.
 Artists included Conor O’Brien (Villagers), award-winning composer Sarah Lynch and guitarist Shane Kavanagh, folksters The Silken Same, singer-songwriter Rhob Cunningham, Cormorant Tree Oh, Martin Mackie and the Dunning-Kruger Effect, poets Caoimhe Lavelle, Julian Bernard and Ruairi Conneely, and Dublin artist Gerard Byrne painted one if his famous sunflower works from Speranza's Salon.